Odessey and Oracle: Recording and production

+Colin Blunstone and Paul Atkinson felt disillusioned and tempers flared during the recording of "Time of the Season".
+Blunstone was not at all keen on the song.
+When writer Rod Argent insisted that he sing it a certain way, Blunstone's patience snapped and he effectively told Argent to sing it himself.
+Blunstone finally sang the vocal as required.

 Argent and Chris White mixed the album down into mono, but when they delivered the master to CBS, they were informed that a stereo mix was required.
 The recording budget having been spent, Argent and White used their own money to pay for the stereo mix.
 One major problem arose when it came time to mix "This Will Be Our Year" into stereo.
 Record producer Ken Jones had dubbed live horn parts directly onto the mono mix.
 With the horns not having been recorded on the multi-track beforehand, a "re-channeled" stereo mix had to be made of the mono master of this track.
 The stereo album mix was completed on 1 January 1968.

 Morale within the band was at a low point at the end of the recording.
 Two singles, "Care of Cell 44" and "Friends of Mine", had been unsuccessful, and the band had a declining demand for live appearances, so after a final gig in mid-December 1967, the band split up.

-Album sleeve
+Composition and music

+The style on Odessey and Oracle has been categorized as "lush, baroque-sounding chamber pop."
+The album's songwriting was characterized as "mixing trippy melodies, ornate choruses, and lush Mellotron sounds with a solid hard rock base."
+Bruce Eder of AllMusic characterized the album's instrumentation by "chiming, hard guitar, [and] highly melodic piano."
+Some of the material was categorized as white soul.
+Pat Long of NME noted the presence of jazz influence on the album, particularly within the keyboard stylings of Rod Argent.
+Some of the keyboard instruments incorporated by Argent include the harpsicord, organ and harmonium.
+Music critic Jim DeRogatis called the album "a melancholy look at England's lost innocence."
+The album's sound has drawn comparisons to Pet Sounds by the Beach Boys.

+Artwork

 The album sleeve contains a short text by Argent quoting William Shakespeare's The Tempest.
 The misspelling of "odyssey" in the title was the result of a mistake by the designer of the LP cover, Terry Quirk (a friend of White's).
 The band tried to cover this up at the time of release by claiming the misspelling was intentional.
+The back of the album's sleeve reads: "Really, music is a very personal thing; it's the product of a person's experiences.
+Since no two people have been exactly alike, each writer has something unique to say.
+This makes anything which is not just a copy of something else worth listening to."